 The Turing Commons

-Reflecting, discussing and taking responsibility for the design, development, and deployment of data-driven technologies
+Openly available skills and training resources for the ethical design, development and deployment of data-driven technologies

 Introduction